christoph-fricke/openapi-msw/README.md

 Once you have your OpenAPI schema types ready-to-go, you can use OpenAPI-MSW to create an enhanced version of MSW's `http` object.
-The enhanced version is designed to be almost identical to MSW in usage, which the exception of opt-in helpers for an even better type-safe experience.
+The enhanced version is designed to be almost identical to MSW in usage.
+To go beyond MSW's typing capabilities, OpenAPI-MSW provides optional helpers for an even better type-safe experience.
 Using the `http` object created with OpenAPI-MSW enables multiple type-safety and editor suggestion benefits:

 - **Paths:** Only accepts paths that are available for the current HTTP method
 - **Params**: Automatically typed with path parameters in the current path
-- **Search Params**: Automatically typed with query schema of the current path
+- **Query Params**: Automatically typed with the query parameters schema of the current path
 - **Request Body:** Automatically typed with the request-body schema of the current path
 - **Response:** Automatically forced to match the response-body schema of the